KuhakuNeko/KuhakuNeko/README.md

 Im KuhakuNeko, i can make music, program, and draw.

 I made my first video game when i was 14, an endless runner called "Unity-Chan Endless Runner", were most of the assets (music/graphics/code) were made by me.
-Since then i started working on other side projects but are still on the making since i need to learn more.
+Since then i started working on other side projects but are still on the making since i need to learn more so they can be perfect till they meet the outside world.
-As i was growing, it took intrest to AI and im working on this too.
+As i was growing, i took intrest to AI and now im working on this too.

 The reason behind all my works is to help other people through technology.